edtwelve/holbertonschool-zero_day/README.md

-first week projects of holberton process in this repository
+first week projects of holberton process in this repository #twelve